WHC Graduate Student Assistants

-To start off this new initiative, the WHC offered two terms of the three-term GSA position to run concurrently for the Spring semester of 2018.
-Two proposals that were similar in scope and topic were chosen by our committee and two graduate students are now serving as dual-GSAs for the WHC.
-Alex Mountain and Cory Brazile both submitted proposals that focused on local Pittsburgh youth sports in a global context.
-Alex's project examines the transformation of ice hockey from a regional sport, popular only in the northern enclaves of North America, to a global, commercial network of teams and players.
-Cory's project investigates the impact of the global trends of professionalization in sport on local youth soccer programs.
+Two graduate students from the Department of History served as the first GSAs in Public History for the WHC in the Spring of 2018.
+After submitting a joint proposal, Alex Mountain and Cory Brazile were selected to work on an oral history project about the impact of the increasingly global nature of sports on youth sports in Pittsburgh over the last fifty years.
+Alex examined the transformation of ice hockey from a regional sport, popular only in the northern enclaves of North America, to a global, commercial network of teams and players.
+Cory investigated the impact of the global trends of professionalization in sport on local youth soccer programs.

-Alex and Cory have secured a partnership to assist the Western Pennsylvania Sports Museum at the Heinz History Center in their current exhibition expansion and some of their work will be integrated into the exhibition on sport in Pittsburgh.
-Specifically, the interviews they conduct will contribute to the Museum’s current collection of oral histories, and will feature on the Heinz Making History Blog".
+In addition to the website, Alex and Cory secured a partnership with the Western Pennsylvania Sports Museum at the Heinz History Center.
+Some of their work has been integrated into the Museum's exhibition on sports in Pittsburgh.
+Specifically, the interviews they conducted contribute to the current collection of oral histories and were featured on the Heinz "Making History Blog".